 There will be an entrance point at the Main Public Entrance open from 8am each morning to accommodate visitors who wish to see early morning livestock classes.

 Disabled parking is available for people in possession of a blue badge, this is on a first come first served basis.
 There are disabled access toilets across the site.
-This year the Show will also be providing a disabled changing unit which will comprise a bed and hoist, this will be located between the Child Welfare unit and Fair Price Mobility unit at the Main Public Entrance 1.
+This year the Show will also be providing a high dependency changing unit.
+The H.D.U incorporates many facilities for the disabled including a fully automatic tracking hoist, height-adjustable changing couch, support hand rails for ease of movement, and emergency call alarm.
+There is more than adequate space in the changing area for the disabled person and up to two carers.
+A centrally placed toilet with room either side for the carers, and a curtain to allow the disabled person and carer some privacy.
+This will be located between the Welfare unit and Fair Price Mobility unit at the Main Public Entrance 1.

 To hire a mobility scooter for the Show contact Fair Price Mobility on 07850175620

 With so much happening over the 4 days, you’ll be entertained from dawn to dusk.
 We have arranged our programme so that many activities are on several times a day, this means you can catch them when it suits you.
 Pick up a copy of the free Map & Timetable when you arrive at the Show or check online in advance.

 The Balmoral Show is organised by the Royal Ulster Agricultural Society (RUAS).
 You can find out more about the Society and about becoming a member on the membership section of the website.

 Once inside the showgrounds you can experience the Show without spending another penny.
 All demonstrations, exhibitions, grandstand seating and entertainment are free for all to enjoy.
 You may need to buy something to eat or drink, however with so many tasters available in the Food Hall you might need less than you think and you are welcome to bring a picnic.